galaxyproject/training-material/topics/dev/tutorials/tool-annotation/tutorial.md

 # Create a bio.tools entry for a tool

-If the tool is not on bio.tools, we need to create a new entry populate it with metadata.
+If the tool is not on bio.tools, we need to create a new entry and populate it with metadata.

 > <hands-on-title> Create a bio.tools entry with minimum metadata </hands-on-title>
 >